KarimAziev/battle-mui/README.md

   as a production server, as it's not designed for it.
 - `npm lint` Run ESLint.
 Can be run as part of continuous integration pipeline.

+## Features

+- Modern, clean, and user-friendly interface developed with MUI.
+- Interactive "Start Battle" button to trigger the battle process.
+- A Battle animation display using Lottie's pre-made animations.
+- Randomized battle outcome display after the animation.

+## Dependencies

+- React (`react`, `react-dom`)
+- MUI (`@mui/material`, `@mui/system`)
+- Lottie (`lottie-react`, `lottie-web`)
+- Emotion (`@emotion/react`, `@emotion/styled`)
+- Vite, TypeScript, ESLint, and other development tools.

+## Notes

+- This application was bootstrapped with Vite and configured for React with TypeScript support.